marylavanya/Customer-Churn-Prediction-Machine-Learning-Streamlit/README.md

 # Customer-Churn-Prediction-Machine-Learning-Streamlit
 ![image](https://github.com/user-attachments/assets/e36b8886-0a41-4dda-9cec-6dfc8bb9619a)
 ## 💡 What is  Customer Churn?
-Customer churn refers to when a customer stops using a company’s service.
-In this project, churn prediction helps identify users who are likely to leave, allowing businesses to take proactive steps to retain them.
+Customer churn refers to the loss of clients or subscribers who stop using a company’s products or services.
+This project focuses on predicting churn early, enabling businesses to identify at-risk customers and implement targeted retention strategies to reduce revenue loss.
 ## 🚀 Live Application
 [Click here to view the app on Streamlit Cloud](https://customer-churn-prediction-machine-learning-app-qx8zr32djftfbyz.streamlit.app/)
 # 📚 Table of contents